-Lily came in to AEC after ingesting 3 blow-fish while playing at the beach.
+Lily came in to PVS after ingesting 3 blow-fish while playing at the beach.
 As Lily’s family brought her down immediately, she was asymptomatic; this meant that we were able to induce emesis and bring up the blow-fish before the toxin had the chance to be absorbed.

 Blow-fish carry a deadly toxin called Tetrodotoxin, an extremely potent poison stored in the skin and internal organs of the fish.
 Tetrodotoxin continues to be poisonous even when the fish is dead- eating even a small amount can be deadly.